 Cut both sides of this cord with wire cutters, strip it, and attach it to your lamp’s socket on one end, and a plug on the other.

 I like the idea of refurbishing lamps, but working with electrical wiring scares me.We recommend having a very healthy respect for working with anything that conducts electricity.
 It can cause shocks, fires, and worse.
 If you’re a novice DIY-er, we sell an e-book that includes a ton of information about safety while working with lamps and wiring.
 You’ll learn how to identify lamps that could pose a shock hazard, how to ensure safety of your components, and all about electrical polarization.
-You can find the book in our store.
+You can learn more about the book here.

 Product Video Tutorial Featured Reviews FAQs Beautiful designer lamps can cost hundreds...